JSPolania/cheatsheets/DJANGO.md

 the anaconda command creates a complete copy of the anaconda environment

+###activte the virtual env

-`source activate djangotest`
+`source activate envName`

-this command activate the the virtual enviroment IMPORTANT = terminal must be located in the folder where the env is installed
+IMPORTANT = terminal must be located in the folder where the env is installed

+the environment name will show at the beginning of the terminal line

+`(envName) pcname:folder User$`

+to see which virtual enviroments are installed in the anaconda folder

+`conda info --envs`

+deactivate the actual Env

+`source deactivate`

 ## django

+this command install django in the virtual enviroment

 `pip install Django==x.x`

-this command install django in the virtual enviroment

-`$ django-admin.py startproject tryTen`

-start a new django projject
+start a new django project
+IMPORTAT= terminal must be located in the folder where the env is installed

+`$ django-admin.py startproject projectname`

+create other files including the database
+IMPORTANT = this info is located in the file settings.py

+`python manage.py migrate`

+create a superuser
+will aks for a name, email and password

+`python manage.py createsuperuser`

+run server

+`python manage.py runserver`